-The initiative will consider grant proposals through to the end of 2020.
+The initiative will consider grant proposals through to the end of April 2023, and all funds must be spent by the end of 2023.
 Funding is tied to participation; a GLCA campus will receive funding based on the programs it chooses to participate in each year.
 Participation must demonstrably advance a campus’ internationalization eﬀorts.

 Campus-Focused Crossroads Programs

 Grand Challenge – A Grand Challenge is a topic of global signiﬁcance that transcends disciplinary boundaries and has important implications for humanity.
 Each year, exploration of a Grand Challenge will be the thematic focal point for curricular and co-curricular programming across all participating Alliance campuses.
-There will be one proposal per campus, submitted by the campus’ Alliance Liaison.
 The Grand Challenge topic is Challenging Borders.

 Faculty-Focused Crossroads Programs

 Themed Courses – Through collaborative development of shared course materials (i.e., with faculty collaborators from Alliance institutions) and by oﬀering shared courses with international dimensions, faculty members will engage their students in interdisciplinary and international topics.
 Proposals to oﬀer a Themed Course are developed by faculty teams and are submitted through the Alliance Liaison from one of the participating campuses.

 Themed Courses Call for Proposals